-This two-year part-time Higher Diploma programme is designed to expand the knowledge, skills and attitudes of nurses engaged in the care of people who are ill or injured at the first point of contact with the Emergency setting.
-This programme may also be undertaken in an accelerated mode over one calendar year.
-The Higher Diploma programme is offered in association with the Post-Registration Education Nursing Department in the Mater Misericordiae Hospital and the School of Nursing in St. Vincent's University Hospital.
-It will give academic accreditation, to Higher Diploma level to a specialist programme in Emergency Nursing.
-Students will be taught in University College Dublin, the Mater Misericordiae Hospital and St. Vincent's Hospital, Elm Park.
+This part-time Higher Diploma programme is designed to expand the knowledge skills and attitudes of nurses engaged in the care of people who are ill or injured at the first point of contact with the Emergency setting.
+This programme is offered in association with the Post-Registration Education Nursing Department in the Mater Misericordiae University Hospital and the School of Nursing in St Vincent's University Hospital.
+It confers academic accreditation, to Higher Diploma level in a specialist course in Emergency Nursing.
+Students will be taught in University College Dublin, the Mater Misericordiae University Hospital and St Vincent's University Hospital.